The Early Years

 Shaping the Future

 A modern new Triumph logo is introduced in 2008 and is at the core of a completely new corporate design.
-Even more allowing Triumph to engage directly with their consumer’s wishes and desires.
+Even more allowing the Triumph international brand to engage directly with their consumer’s wishes and desires.
 Advertising campaigns showing self confident ‘Triumph’ women in realistic and natural life situations are shot by internationally renowned photographers.

 Today, 1,650 Triumph Stores across the world are true showplaces for Triumph International’s products.
 Above all they provide a great platform for personal contact between the brand and its consumers.